What is a turkey trot?

 How long will it take?

 Most years, competitors doing the Long course take between 1h 40 min and 3h 40min.
-The Turkey Trot utilises bush tracks so the kilometre times are slower than street run times.
+The Turkey Trot utilises cycleways and bush tracks with connecting streets so the kilometre times are slower than straight street run times.

 How do I enter?

-Through the Eventor online entry system, there will be a direct link to this website in April when entries open.
+Through the Eventor online entry system, there is a direct link from this website while entries open.
 You must first register as a user and then follow the prompts to enter the Turkey Trot event.